The online Comment window has expired

 • 10159735928754823

-Noah Gaiser about 2 years ago
+Noah Gaiser over 2 years ago

 I am a Mills graduate and I support a robust investigation.
 As a general principle, a decision of this magnitude should be subject to rigorous public inquiry.
 In particular, given the facts of the situation and the unique value of Mills as a historic haven for progressive education for BIPOC/LGBTQIA+ students, the merger should undergo a high level of public scrutiny.
 Mills leadership should be accountable for their decisions and their impact.